 Times changed after independence.
 Today, the Sultan Abdul Samad Building is now home to several government offices.
 The Ministry of Information, Culture and Communications of Malaysia calls the building home.

-The Sultan Abdul Samad Building is situated on the eastern wing of Merdeka Square.
-It forms a spectacular backdrop for the annual Independence Day Parade.
+The Sultan Abdul Samad Building is situated on the eastern wing of Merdeka Square, forming a spectacular backdrop for the annual Independence Day Parade.

 How to get to the Sultan Abdul Samad Building